cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 ~~~~~~~

 After a pipeline is completed with success, it's better to clean up ``work`` directory
 in order to save space.
-All the desidered outputs **need to be saved outside** this folder,
+All the desired outputs **need to be saved outside** this folder,
 in order to safely remove temporary data.
 There's a nextflow
 `clean <https://www.nextflow.io/docs/latest/cli.html#clean>`__ option which safely
 remove temporary files and nextflow logs.
-You can have informations on nextflow runs
+You can have information on nextflow runs
 by calling ``nextflow info`` inside your project folder::

   $ nextflow log